Complete Guide to Microdosing: Benefits, Risks, and How to Begin Safely

 • Impaired Mood

-Microdosing is not a one-size-fits-all solution.
-Certain individuals should approach with great caution or consider avoiding the practice if they:
+Microdosing is not for everyone.
+Certain individuals should approach with great caution or consider avoiding the practice altogether if they:

 • Have a Heart Condition: Certain psychedelics can increase heart rate and blood pressure.